 Measuring glutathione levels

 So how can you track your glutathione levels?
 Well, lab results looking at GGT and glutathione peroxidase are a good start.
-GGT is a liver enzyme used in glutathione transportation within the body, whereas levels of glutathione peroxidase are a good proxy for longevity in general.
+GGT is a liver enzyme used in glutathione transportation and biosynthesis, whereas levels of glutathione peroxidase are a good proxy for longevity in general.
 A more direct look at glutathione levels in various types of cells, such as monocytes, lymphocytes and natural killer cells is a more expensive, but also more relevant test.